rizkinov/sg-tax-calculator/README.md

 2. **Relief Calculation**
    - Calculates how much additional relief is needed to move to the lower bracket
-   - Considers remaining relief capacity (up to maximum limits)
+   - Considers remaining relief capacity (based on citizenship status)
    - Suggests the smaller amount between:
      - Relief needed to reach lower bracket
      - Remaining relief capacity